princyok/princyok.github.io/_posts/2020-03-13-catching-ai-with-its-pants-down.markdown

 The main problem is that the Heaviside function jumps too rapidly, in fact instantaneously, between the two extremes of its range.
 That is, when traversing the domain of the Heaviside function, starting from negative to positive infinity, we will keep outputting zero (the lowest value in its range), until suddenly at the input of zero, its output snaps to 1 (the maximum value in its range) and then continues outputting that for the rest of infinity.
 This causes a lot of instability.
 When doing mathematical optimization, we typically prefer small changes to produce small changes.

 ### **Activation functions**

 It is possible to use other kinds of functions as an activation function, and this is indeed what researchers did when the original perceptron failed to deliver.
 One such replacement was the sigmoid function, which resembles a smoothened Heaviside function.

-It is possible to use other kinds of functions as an activation function, and this is indeed what researchers did when the original perceptron failed to deliver.
-One such replacement was the sigmoid function, which resembles a smoothened Heaviside function.